makerdao/mips/MIPX/MIPX.md

 In the case that an Intangible Asset is currently managed by one or more actors, the managing actor(s) must support the Modification of Management in order for it to be valid under this component.

 **Uncontested**
-An agreed Modification of Management must not be publicly contested by any of the following:
+An agreed Modification of Management can be contested by the following actors:
 * Any Core Unit Facilitators as defined in MIP41.
 * Maker Governance.
 Maker Governance can use MIP24c4 to express contention quickly.
 * Any of the current managers (content or platform) of the Intangible Asset.